CCarissimo/RapidRL/presentation/exploration.md

 $\pi^2(s) = arg\max_{a}\mathcal{N}(s,a)$

-# Method - Combining Rewards
+# Theory - Combining Rewards

 An alternative approach to a phased action selection is to combine rewards.
 We have an extrinsic reward $r^e$ given by the environment rewards, and an intrinsic reward $r^i$ given by knownness scores.
 First off we must decide how to combine these rewards.
 We can combine rewards into one as $r = r^e + r^i$, possibly including weights for each term.
 We can imagine creating a much more complicated reward that combines several intrinsic rewards: